BibleChorus/BibleChorusNextRepl/Reference/song_comments_table_reference.md

 # Song Comments Table

 ## Purpose
 This table stores comments made by users on songs, allowing for discussion and feedback on individual songs.
+It now supports nested comments (replies).

 ## Columns and Types